akkadotnet/akka.net/docs/articles/testing/multi-node-testing.md

 The `Task` returned by `TestConductor.Blackhole` will complete once the Akka.Remote transport has enabled "blackhole" mode for that connection, which usually doesn't take longer than a few milliseconds.

-To stop blackholding these nodes, we'd need to call the `TestConductor.PassThrough` method on these same two `RoleName` instances:
+To stop black-holing these nodes, we'd need to call the `TestConductor.PassThrough` method on these same two `RoleName` instances:

 ```csharp
 RunOn(() =>